Lead Clinical Coder / Senior Clinical Coder

 Bedfordshire Hospitals NHS Foundation Trust is seeking to recruit Senior experienced/qualified Coders to join our Clinical Coding Team (Bedford site).
 To meet requirements of a Band 6 you will need to be flexible in your approach, a good communicator, able to work as part of a team to tight deadlines and you will hold the nationally recognised ACC (Accreditation of Clinical Coders) qualification in clinical coding.

-Candidates who currently do not meet the requirements of a band 6 may be considered for a developmental role at band 5; however, you must have a track record of high-quality coding and a good knowledge of medical terminology, anatomy, and physiology.
+Candidates who currently do not meet the requirements of a band 6 may be considered for a developmental role at band 5 however you must have a track record of high quality coding, you will have a good knowledge of medical terminology, anatomy and physiology.

-Able to demonstrate competence in the use of ICD10 and OPCS 4.9 classifications, complete coding rules, and application of National Clinical Coding Standards across acute specialties is a prerequisite, along with excellent communication skills and progression to a band 6 once ACC has been acquired.
+Able to demonstrate competence in the use of ICD10 and OPCS 4.9 classifications, complete coding rules and application of National Clinical Coding Standards across acute specialities is a prerequisite, excellent communication skills and progressing to a band 6 once ACC have been acquired.

 The Clinical Coding Department is a pivotal Service within the Trust's IM&T Division.
 These are corporate functions responsible for all Trust management information, reporting both externally and internally, providing vital management information to clinicians and managers which inform and determine the basis for decision-making across the Trust.

-The Trust uses 'Electronic Documentation Record Management service' (E.D.R.M.S), Medicode360, enabling remote working.
+The Trust uses 'Electronic Documentation Record Management service' (E.D.R.M.S), Medicode360, this enables remote working.

 Main duties of the job